Phl3gmaTREEc/website/content/posts/recall-knowledge-thoughts.md

   - ...and you roll it as public, I can ask you to roll again in secret (depends on severity of the check).
     - This is more of a way to stop any attempts at soft cheating

-## Recall Knowledge
+## Recall Knowledge specifics

 - RAW ruling is [here](https://2e.aonprd.com/Actions.aspx?ID=2367).
 - Basic flow should follow the description in the link.
-- Below are proposed differences and clarifications.
+- Below are differences and clarifications.

 ### Repeated attempts